 Meningeal worm is caused by the roundworm (nematode)Parelaphostrongylus tenuis.
 The intermediate host is one of several species of snail or slug.
 Animals become infected when they ingest infected snails or slugs, likely by accident.

-Symptoms of the disease are:
+Symptoms of the Disease Include:

 The roundworm infects the area in or around the brain and spinal cord.
 Microscopic examination can find “tracks” of the worm moving through these areas.
 Occasionally, a thin, hair-like worm can be found in the area surrounding the brain.